eantcal/ioperm/README.md

 Once installed the driver configuration will be visible via the Device Manager (as shown in Fig.2).

-We have implemented a simple user space program for Windows and Linux (List-2) which probes the parallel port.
+We have implemented a simple user space program for Windows and Linux (ioPermTest) which probes the parallel port.
 Such device is typically mapped at port addresses 0x278, 0x378, 0x3BC.
 Data register (offset 0) is a 8 bit data latch.

 Knowing that a program can detect the device writing and reading back a byte using a specific pattern (skipping pull-down or pull-up values like 0 or 0xFF).